 Employers should consider a traditional 401(k), especially if they plan to have more than 100 employees in the near future.
 On the slip side, a 401(k) is more expensive to maintain and they aren’t as simple tax-wise.
 You will need to do regular reporting to the IRS about contributions, whereas your trustee does all that with a SIMPLE IRA.

-A safe harbor 401(k) plan is a good option for high-level employees (who own more than 5% of their business) and those with salaries of more than $120,000 in 2019.
+A safe harbor 401(k) plan is a good option for high-level employees (who own more than 5% of their business) and those with salaries of more than $135,000 in 2022 (increased from $130,000 in 2021).
 Traditional 401(k) plans include a nondiscrimination test that limits contributions for these individuals.
 The goal of this test is to make sure a 401(k) doesn't favor employees with higher income.
 But if a company mostly has high-income employees, this test can get in the way.
 A safe-harbor account allows them to save for retirement without worrying about the nondiscrimination test.

 Employers who want to make very large contributions for their employees should consider a profit-sharing plan.